-Indica ors for All Early Education Programs Infar nt-Toddler Supplemental Indicators Kindergarten Supplemental Indicat ors nnel plan and implement activities and carry on discussions at promote higher order thinking skills rather than focusing on activities.
+Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 3.3.a.
+Program personnel plan and implement activities and carry on discussions with children that promote higher order thinking skills rather than focusing on rote instruction activities.
 IT 3.3.a.
-Adults participate with children in pretend play and suggest roles and new ways to play. use of analysis riety of why and how questions with children to encourage and reasoning skills including making predictions, immarizing results, and problem-solving. such as hypoth couraged to communicate their thinking in different ways esizing outcomes, explaining their reasons or processes for as, proposing alternatives, explaining their creating process, earisons.
+Adults participate with children in pretend play and suggest roles and new ways to play.
+3.3.b.
+Adults use a variety of why and how questions with children to encourage use of analysis and reasoning skills including making predictions, evaluating or summarizing results, and problem-solving.
+3.3.c.
+Children are encouraged to communicate their thinking in different ways such as hypothesizing outcomes, explaining their reasons or processes for making decisions, proposing alternatives, explaining their creating process, or making comparisons.
 IT 3.3.c.
-Toddlers are given time to find solutions with adult assistance without explicitly showing a child how to fix. couraged to ask many types of questions and are given be creative in brainstorming, planning and creating new acts. xplain interactions, feelings, intentions and activities positive as the children move through their daily routines.
+Toddlers are given time to find solutions with adult assistance without explicitly showing a child how to fix.
+3.3.d.
+Children are encouraged to ask many types of questions and are given opportunities to be creative in brainstorming, planning and creating new ideas and products.
+3.3.e.
+Staff regularly explain interactions, feelings, intentions and activities highlighting the positive as the children move through their daily routines.